-To be considered in our competitive review process, we recommend that an applicant successfully meets all of the following requirements:
+To be considered in our competitive review process, we recommend that an applicant successfully meets all of the following $\pm i^{3} \mathbb{F}{2}^{-1}$

-- S Full-time enrollment at an affiliate institution for at least the past three years - An overall GPA in accordance with the agreement that your institution has reached with Columbia.
-We recommend that students have a minumum overall GPA of 3.30.
-For students attending affiliates with agreements prior to 2017, an overall GPA of 3.30 or higher is required.
-For students attending affiliates with agreements in 2017 or later, a GPA of 3.50 or higher is required.
-Please speak to your campus liaison to confirm which GPA is required for your institution. - Minimum pre-engineering GPA of 3.30, inclusive of all science and mathematics prerequisite coursework.
-Additionally, a minimum grade of B (3.0) must be obtained on the first attempt in all science and mathematics prerequisite coursework. - Successful completion of both the foundational and major-specific prerequisite coursework by the end of the spring semester of application - Successful completion of the degree and major requirements of the affiliate institution by the end of the spring semester of application - Favorable recommendation letters: one each from the Combined Plan liaison, a science instructor and a math instructor - Proficiency in English as directed by Columbia on our website - Columbia will not expect Combined Plan applicants to have earned letter grades in their classes taken in Spring 2020 if their home school either moved all classes to Pass/Fail, or some variant in which students were allowed to take some classes for a letter grade and others for Pass/Fail marks.
-This only applies if your school is moved to online instruction for the remainder of the Spring 2020 semester. - For Fall 2020 term, Columbia will accept prerequisite courses completed at a student's home institution in the format offered, whether online, in-person, or a hybrid model.
-These courses must be completed for a letter grade.
+- Full-time enrollment at an affiliate institution for at least the past three years - An overall GPA in accordance with the agreement that your institution has reached with Columbia.
+We recommend that students have a minumum overall GPA of 3.30. - Minimum pre-engineering GPA of 3.30, inclusive of all science and mathematics prerequisite coursework.
+Additionally, a minimum grade of B (3.0) must be obtained on the first attempt in all science and mathematics prerequisite coursework. - Successful completion of both the foundational and major-specific prerequisite coursework by the end of the spring semester of application - Successful completion of the degree and major requirements of the affiliate institution by the end of the spring semester of application - Favorable recommendation letters: one each from the Combined Plan liaison, a science instructor and a math instructor - Proficiency in English as directed by Columbia on our website - Oclumbia will not expect Combined Plan applicants to have earned letter grades in their classes taken in Spring 2020 if their home school either moved all classes to Pass/Fail, or some variant in which students were allowed to take some classes for a letter grade and others for Pass/Fail marks.
+This only applies if your school is moved to online instruction for the remainder of the Spring 2020 semester. - For Fall 2020 and Spring 2021 terms, Columbia will accept prerequisite courses completed at a student's home institution in the format offered, whether online, in-person, or a hybrid model.
+These courses must be completed for a letter grade. - Olumbia will not accept prerequisite classes taken online before Spring 2020 or after Spring 2021.
+These classes must also be taken for a letter grade.